 TG13 Editor: change figure 10 to:

-TG13 Editor: delete P21L28-P22L2For remaining received frames that indicate the usage of security in their header, the MAC shall perform decryption, authenticity checking and replay detection and prevention as detailed in clause .
-For that purpose, the MAC makes use of the security information included in the Auxiliary Security Header of the frame as specified in the respective clause for the security type.
+TG13 Editor: delete P21L28-P22L2

 TG13 Editor: change the text in P22L8-9 to:

-Finally, the MAC shall optionally generate an acknowledgment for each successfully received protected MPDU according to clause 5.7.
+Finally, the MAC shall generate an acknowledgment for each successfully received protected MPDU according to clause 5.7.

 TG13 Editor: change the text in P27L24-26 to:

-Devices aid the coordinator in the GTS allocation process through providing information about their queue states and making flow reservations.
+Devices aid the coordinator in the GTS allocation process through providing information about their queue states.
 For that purpose, devices may transmit GTS Request elements to the coordinator.

 TG13 Editor: change the text in P34L32-P35L2 to:

 Devices shall support passive scanning for OWPANs.
-During a passive scan, the device listens for incoming frames and non-decodable signals whose received power exceeds the threshold of macEdScanThreshold.
+During a passive scan, the device listens for incoming frames and non-decodable signals whose received power exceeds an implementation-specific threshold.
 If a device makes use of multiple optical frontends, it shall listen on all frontends and try to decode receptions for each frontend individually.

 TG13 Editor: change the text in P35L6-L8 to:

 For every successfully decoded beacon or RA frame in the scan period, the device shall add the corresponding OWPAN ID to the scan result list.
-It shall furthermore add the received electrical SNR and security type as indicated in the frame to the result list.
+It shall furthermore add the received electrical SNR to the result list.
 The returned list shall not contain duplicate entries.

 TG13 Editor: change the text in P35L24-L27 to:

 The DME of the prospective coordinator shall select an OWPAN ID.
 The OWPAN ID shall also serve as the 48-bit MAC address of the coordinator.
 The DME shall provide the selected OWPAN ID and its short address as a parameter of the MLME-START.request.
-The MAC shall set the macSecurityType attribute to the security type conveyed via the MLME-START.request primitive.

 TG13 Editor: change the text in P36L10-L12 to:

-The association procedure involves multiple steps:

-Request association with the goal to obtain (temporary) channel access

-Optionally request authentication if required by the OWPAN
+The association procedure describes how a device shall request association with an operating OWPAN.
+The association procedure is triggered by an MLME-ASSOCIATE.request by the DME either after a scan for OWPANs or based on

 TG13 Editor: change the text in P36L21-L23 to:

-The management frame shall make use of full 48-bit MAC addresses.
+The management frame shall make use of full 48-bit MAC address format.
 The Receiver Address of the management frame shall be set to the coordinator’s address.
-The Transmitter Address of the frame shall be set to the 48-bit octet MAC address of the device seeking association.
+The Transmitter Address of the frame shall be set to the 48-bit MAC address of the device seeking association.

+TG13 Editor: change the text in P36L21-L23 to:

+After receiving the Association Request, the coordinator shall invoke the MLME-ASSOCIATE.indication primitive to the coordinator DME.
+The DME then decides whether to permit association of the device or not.
+If the coordinator DME decides to pursue association, it shall prepare a management frame containing the Association Response element based on the MLME-ASSOCIATE.response received from the DME.

-TG13 Editor: change the text in P36L21-L23 to: decides to pursue association, it shall prepare a management frame containing the Association Response element.
-The Association Response element shall include a set of capabilities to be used during the prospective association.
-The set of capabilities shall include no other capabilities than previously indicated by the device in the Association Request element.
-The precise set of capabilities may be selected by the coordinator.
+The Association Response element shall include a set of negotiated capabilities to be used for the time of the starting association.
+The set of negotiated capabilities shall include no capabilities that were not indicated by the device in the Association Request element.
+The precise set of capabilities may be selected by the coordinator based on its supported capabilities.
 The coordinator shall transmit the Association Response to the requesting device.

-If the coordinator decides not to pursue association, it shall an Association Response element with the appropriate Status Code set.
+If the DME decides not to pursue association, the MLME shall return an Association Response element with the appropriate Status Code set, as received from the DME.

 A sequence chart of a successful association procedure is depicted in Figure 23.